Being thoughtful about onboarding remote employees is crucial for fairness and employee loyalty.

-1. Get the organization excited about new hires
+1. Get the organization excited about new remote employees

 Encourage your leaders to anticipate greatness from fresh talent.
 No one should feel like they have to prove themselves to anyone else – ever.

-Your new hire was brought on board for a reason and they’ve already done the work to get there.
-They have the qualities and skills needed to add more value to the team and bring it closer to the mission.
+You hire remote workers for a reason, right?
+They’ve done the work to earn an offer.
+Just like onsite team members, remote employees have the qualities and skills needed to add value to the team and help your organization achieve its mission.

-Here are a few ways to prepare the company to give new hires a warm welcome:
+Here are a few ways to prepare the company to give remote employees a warm welcome:

 - Ensure leaders articulate how the company’s success and shared purpose is accelerated by new hires